euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 But was was even more surpising, was the fact that the best performance was obtained with the very cost-effective, latest-generation, mid-range Nvidia 750Ti.
 Very close to that came the much more expensive and renown Nvidia Titan, leaving the older Nvidia Tesla K20 trailing behind.

 Drivers used
 ------------

-Computers were all running Debian7 operating system with backported OpenCL drivers:
+Computers were running Debian8/Jessie operating system with backported OpenCL drivers:

 * Intel OpenCL drivers V4.4.0-117 + MPSS stack v3.2.3
 * AMD APP drivers 14.4